 - Sta.
 Ana (Pedro Gil Street, Sta.
 Ana, Manila City) – Near Sta.
 Ana Public Market and Liwasang F. Calde

-- PUP (Anonas Street, Sta.
+- Polytechnic University of the Philippines (Anonas Street, Sta.
 Mesa, Manila) – Beside the Philippine Coast Guard Station

 - Quinta (Carlos Palanca St., Quiapo, Manila) – Behind the Quinta Market, near the Quiapo Church